Omni-Analytics-Group/eth-data-science-course/README.md

-# Learning Data Science on the Ethereum Blockchain with @omnianalytics
+# Learning Data Science on the Ethereum Blockchain with (https://twitter.com/OmniAnalytics)[@OmniAnalytics]

 Help us share our joy of data science with the Ethereum eco-system through an informative set of online courses and case studies that merge data analysis, blockchain analytics and statistical programming.